deeplearning4j/deeplearning4j/lstm.md

 The large bold letters give us the result of each operation.

-Here's another diagram for good measure, comparing a simple recurrent network (right) to an LSTM cell.
-The blue lines can be ignored, the notes are helpful.
+Here's another diagram for good measure, comparing a simple recurrent network (left) to an LSTM cell (right).
+The blue lines can be ignored; the notes are helpful.

 ![Alt text](../img/greff_lstm_diagram.png)